The debate as to whether or not benefits of video games really exist has been going since the days of Pong and Space Invaders.

 “We’ve shown that 10 hours is enough to slow the decline by several years.
 We saw a range across all our tests from a minimum of a year-and-a-half all the way up to about six-and-a-half years of recovery or improvement.
 From just 10 to 14 hours of training, that’s quite a lot of improvement”.

 It seems performing any task that requires exercising your mind will help it stay sharper, and that includes video games.
 (Source)

-C. Shawn Green from the University of Rochester wanted to see how games affect our ability to make decisions.
+C. Shawn Green from the University of Rochester wanted to see how video games benefits our ability to make decisions.

 His goal was to test if games, which demand us to view and keep track of moving peripheral images, improve our ability to receive sensory data and thus help us make more precise decisions.

-The study had a group of young adults with no gaming experience play an action game for 50 hours.
+The study had a group of young adults with no gaming experience play video games in action genre, at a fast pace for 50 hours.

 A second group of the same age played a slow-paced strategy game instead.

 After the study, Green had nothing but good things to say: